Blog

 Why Secondary Conditions Matter

 A secondary condition can influence the disability rating that a Veteran receives from the VA.
-If a Veteran is suffering from mental or physical problems stemming from a service-related disability, these problems can lead to an increase in the disability rating that the Veteran receives from the VA.
+If a Veteran is suffering from mental or physical problems stemming from a service-related disability, these problems can lead to an additional grant for service connection, and therefore, could also potentially increase a Veteran’s overall disability rating.
 Although secondary conditions may not directly result from service-related events or injuries, if the VA can establish a connection between these problems and a service-related disability, secondary conditions can make a Veteran eligible to receive more benefits each month.

 If you are suffering from a secondary condition in addition to your service-related disability, your disability rating from the VA could likely be higher than it currently is.
 If the VA has only assessed your initial disability and not factored in any secondary conditions, you may have received a lower rating than your condition warrants.
 Because secondary conditions can make life much more difficult for Veterans and were caused by military service, the VA recognizes secondary conditions as grounds for raising a disabled Veteran’s disability rating.